Choosing a School: A Guide for Separated Parents

 1. The Legal Starting Point: Agreement or Order

 The first and most crucial step is to determine if a formal agreement or court order is already in place regarding the child's schooling.
 If so, you must follow it.
 If not, parents should strive to reach a mutual decision.
 In British Columbia, the Family Law Act provides a framework for making decisions in a child's best interests.
-Section 37 outlines several factors that a court and your parenting coordinator considers when making orders, including:
+Section 37 outlines factors a court considers when making parenting orders.
+These factors can also be helpful for parents when thinking through schooling decisions together.

 2. Location and Community: Splitting the Difference or Staying Put?